Police release e-fit of roller-skating man suspected of indecent exposure

+Urgent search for roller-skating man suspected of exposing himself to lone women

-The suspect is said to be a bald, white male who is 6ft tall and wore roller skates in all seven incidents
+Suspect said to be bald, white male who is 6ft tall and wore roller skates in all seven incidents

-An e-fit of a man suspected of indecently exposing himself on several occasions while wearing roller skates has been released by the Metropolitan Police.
+An e-fit of a man suspected of indecently exposing himself to lone women on several occasions while wearing roller skates has been released by the Metropolitan Police.

 The suspect is said to have approached women, who in six of the seven cases were walking alone, and touched himself inappropriately or exposed himself to them.